bonciarello/bonciarello/README.md

 I am a **Software Developer** with a solid academic background in **Computer Science** and **Cyber Security**, currently working in the software industry in Italy.

+I hold a **Bachelor’s degree in Computer Science** and a **Master’s degree in Cyber Security**, which provided me with a strong foundation in software engineering principles, system design, and secure application development.

+I am currently working as a **Software Developer at Internet & Idee (Cosenza, Italy)**, where I contribute to real-world software projects, focusing on development, system integration, and production-ready solutions.
-I focus on building **clean, scalable, and maintainable software**, with particular interest in **backend systems, web development, cloud technologies, and security-oriented solutions**.
+My work involves building **clean, scalable, and maintainable software**, with particular attention to **backend systems, web development, cloud technologies, and security-oriented solutions**.

----

-## 🎓 Education
-- **M.Sc. in Cyber Security**
-- **B.Sc. in Computer Science**

----

-## 💼 Professional Experience
-**Software Developer**
-*Internet & Idee – Cosenza, Italy*

-I work on real-world software projects, contributing to development, system integration, and production-ready solutions.
+I actively use GitHub to experiment, learn, and share code, working on projects that range from **JavaScript-based applications** to **C++ software**, always aiming to improve code quality and technical robustness.

 ---